 Gluteal muscles serve various essential functions:

-6. Assist in maintaining an upright posture by balancing the pelvis on the femoral heads, greatly influencing overall posture.
+Maintaining an upright posture by balancing the pelvis on the femoral head greatly influences overall posture.

 Gluteal Amnesia

-In a world where sedentary lifestyles prevail, biomechanical experts are drawing attention to 'gluteal amnesia,' a condition stemming from excessive sitting.
+In a world where sedentary lifestyles prevail, biomechanical experts are raising awareness of 'gluteal amnesia,' a condition caused by excessive sitting.

 Extended periods of sitting result in shortened, tightened hip flexors (iliopsoas).
-Given that hip flexors act as antagonists to the glutes (gluteus maximus), their contraction neurologically hinders gluteal functionality.
+Since hip flexors act as antagonists to the glutes (gluteus maximus), their contraction neurologically hinders gluteal functionality.
 Similarly, tightened adductor muscles on the inner thighs impede the gluteus medius muscle.

 Gluteal Function & Running